mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In other words, clients advertise their capabilities in ClientInitKey extensions, the creator of the group expresses its choices for the group in Welcome extensions, and the GroupContext confirms that all members of the group have the same view of the group's extensions.
-This document does not define any way for the parameters of the group to change once it has been created; such a behavior could be implemented as an extension.

 This extension mechanism is designed to allow for secure and forward-compatible negotiation of extensions.
 For this to work, implementations MUST correctly